Engaging BIPOC Communities Effectively Using Telehealth

 - Construct and organize a tentative plan with at least two action steps on how to use telehealth tools to help address racial trauma and other cultural needs that are unique to BIPOC clients.

 Counselors: Telehealth Certification Institute, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No, 6693.
 Programs that do not qualify for NBCC credit are clearly identified.
 Telehealth Certification Institute, LLC is solely responsible for all aspects of the programs.
+This course qualifies for 2.5 non-contact hours.

 Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0048.
 Approval renewal date: 1/31/2023